chinamike65/hugo-tuolesi/content/book5/book5en.md

 With the gradual deepening of subsequent practice, the Bodhisattva will complete the nineteen levels of bodhicitta until he attains Buddhahood.

-Two, four mindfulness
+##### 2. four applications of mindfulness

-The four mindfulness are body mindfulness, feeling mindfulness, mind mindfulness, and Dharma mindfulness.
+The four applications of mindfulness are: application of mindfulness to the body, application of mindfulness to feelings, application of mindfulness to mind, and application of mindfulness to phenomena.

 Mindfulness is the wisdom to understand that there is no self, and abiding is a kind of meditation.

 Not only does one understand that there is no-self, but the mind can also settle in the concentration of no-self, and then one obtains mindfulness.

-(1) Mindfulness
+**(1) Application of mindfulness to the body**

-Mindfulness of the body is to contemplate the impurity of the body.
+Application of mindfulness to the body is to contemplate the impurity of the body.

-Mindfulness of the body can deal with the craving of the body, which is the craving of the body.
-Needless to say, we ordinary people are greedy, and the bodhisattvas of the low-grade resource path also have greed.
+Application of mindfulness to the body can deal with attachment to the body, which is the craving of the body.
+Needless to say, we ordinary people are greedy, and the bodhisattvas of The Lesser Stage Path of Accumulation also have greed.
 This kind of greed is actually a kind of affliction.
 If we see that we are handsome or beautiful, or that other people are beautiful, and we become greedy, we must deal with it.
-If there is no governance, there will be more troubles due to greed, and even fall into the evil realm after death.
+If there is no governance, there will be more afflictions due to greed, and even fall into the evil realm after death.

 There is a story in the classics, a long time ago, there was a girl in India who was very beautiful.
 She didn't know she was so beautiful because it used to be difficult to find a mirror.

-Once, she accidentally got a mirror, and at a glance, wow!
+Once, she accidentally got hold of a mirror, and at a glance, Wow!
 She is so beautiful that she is greedy for her appearance.

 She kept looking in the mirror, and when she passed the sea, the boat capsized and she died.

-After he died, he turned into a snake, wrapped around the mirror, coveting his own body to such an extent.
+After she died, he turned into a snake, wrapped around the mirror, coveting her own body to such an extent.

 If you are very greedy for your own body, you can visualize your body growing a lot of acne, which is very unsightly.

 The tantric method is to first visualize the Sanskrit word A () on the forehead.
 The word A has produced a lot of pimples, and gradually the whole body is rotten, and finally only bones are left.

 Then ask yourself again: Are you still greedy for this body?
-Are you greedy for this bone?
+Are you greedy for these bones?
 In this way, the trouble is gradually solved.

 If you are greedy for someone else, you can visualize the other person's forehead with the word "A".
 The word "A" has produced a lot of acne, and the body is extremely dirty.
 At this time, ask yourself whether you are still greedy or not.

+---

+TODO - already translated in Book 4

 In the past, there was a king in India.
 He loved a concubine very much, and he was never away from this concubine.